 - Balanced genetics—avoid inbreeding at all costs.

 A good buck can improve your entire herd.
 And while bucks may not be everyone’s favorite to keep (yes, they smell), they’re the foundation of future milk production.
+If you plan to expand, learn how to choose quality goat breeding stock to strengthen your line over time.

 Daily Routine: What Goat Milk Production Really Looks Like